awsdocs/amazon-cloudwatch-user-guide/doc_source/component-config.md

   Indicates the degree of outage when the alarm goes off\.

-## Component configuration examples<a name="component-configuration-examples"></a>
+### Component configuration examples<a name="component-configuration-examples"></a>

-The following examples show component configurations in JSON format for relevant AWS services\.
+The following examples show component configurations in JSON format for relevant services\.

 **Amazon Elastic Compute Cloud \(EC2\) instance**